hamiltonwei/musVolumeChart/Documents/MusicListeningVolumePrototype.md

 The requirement that are OUT OF SCOPE for this project are:
 * Load real data in an efficient and user friendly way.
-    * The data are there just so that we can test the chart.
-Making a good back end isn't the purpose of this prototype.
+    * We do want to be able to load some music data, but the data are there just so that we can test the chart.
+We don't need to load them in an extremely efficient and user friendly way.
+Any quick and dirty method to load the data just so we can use it for testing is good enough (e.g. you download a CSV and use excel to add some new columns, and use that new CSV as the data source.
+That's good enough)
 * Host this project on a web server.
 * Implement any backend code.
 * Able to add new charts easily